- Modified rice bran

 Mechanism of Action

 MGN-3 is an arabinoxylan from rice bran made using enzymes from mycelia of shiitake, kawaratake, and suehirotake mushrooms.
-The bioactive constituents are thought to be polysaccharides, which modulate the levels of tumor necrosis factor (TNF)-alpha and interferon (IFN)-gamma secretion, and augment natural killer (NK) cell function in vitro (3).
+The bioactive constituents are thought to be polysaccharides, which modulate TNF-alpha and IFN-gamma secretion, and augment NK cell function in vitro (3).

-In rat models, MGN-3 exerted protective effects against D-galactosamine-induced liver injury by reducing expression of interleukin (IL-18) (13).
-It also protected against D-galactosamine-induced hepatitis by suppressing inhibition of NF-κB, JNK phosphorylation, and CD14 expression (14).
+In rat models, MGN-3 exerted protective effects against liver injury by reducing expression of IL-18 (13).
+It also protected against hepatitis by suppressing inhibition of NF-κB, JNK phosphorylation, and CD14 expression (14).

 MGN-3 displayed synergistic effects with paclitaxel by causing DNA damage, enhancing apoptosis, and inhibiting cell proliferation in murine breast cancer cells (10).
 In another study, MGN-3 exerted antioxidative activity and protected against radiation-induced loss of body and organ weight in mice (11).